 We really cannot accentuate how important it is to do this, especially for the 0-300 games, and NOT on the day of the tournament, but before.
+(If you do this on game day, you may be able to succeed for that game by logging off and on.)
 We get an updated list of BBO names to include only once daily.
 We can add people to this list, but if their ACBL#s are not linked, the system assumes they have 10000 points, making them ineligible for the 0-300 games.
 So it really is important to get this done, and it only takes a few minutes at most.

 - Set up a BBO dollar account to pay for the games.
 (For those who feel strongly that the Internet charging for anything will set the destruction of the world in motion, there is the option to have your partner pay your entry fee...).
 A BB$ button at the upper right of the main screen gives you several options for this.